Cowa/leafy/README.md

 # leafy
-> Temporary name... and kind of a Proof Of Concept for now :)
+> Temporary name and kind of a POC for now

-An UIMA-like... but lightweight, concurrent and distributed by nature
+An UIMA-like... but lightweight, modern, concurrent and distributed by nature

 ## Why leafy?

 It lets you build simple (but powerful) **flows** to leverage your unstructured data.

-A flow can combine multiple **analysis engines** and each flow can be branched with another flow.
+A flow can combine multiple **analysis engines** and each flow can be branched into another flow.

 **Branches** are run concurrently, making flows efficient and smart.